srish01/CNN-Traditional-vs-Deep-Network-Image-Filters/README.md

   f.
 Measures performance of autoencoder in terms of SSIM and PSNR.

 ## 4. Filtering_mnist_traditional-vs-autoencoder.ipynb:
-This jupyter notebook implements traditional filters (Weiner, Median, Bilateral and NLM) on MNIST data in order to compare their performance with the DNN autoencoder.
+This jupyter notebook implements traditional filters (Weiner, Median, Bilateral and NLM) on MNIST as well as Natural image data.
+Performance of MNIST on traditional filters is compared with DNN autoencoder.
+SSIM and PSNR values are used directly from Denoising_Autoencoder.ipynb file.
 The flow of this code is as follows:

   a.
 Loads both standard images and MNIST images